aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 The information about you as a user will be associated with all the data that you create in AiiDA and it is important for attribution when you will later share your data with others.
-After you have answered all the questions, a new profile will be created, along with the required database and repository.
+After you have answered all the questions, a new profile will be created, along with the required :ref:`database and repository.<aiida:intro:install:database>`

 .. note::